LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages

+### version 6.53.3
+*Released*: 7 July 2025
+- Issue 53394: FileInput revert removal of the "-fileUpload" suffix from inputId

 ### version 6.53.2
 *Released*: 3 July 2025
 * Issue 53141: Should set a dirty bit when setting or updating the hit selection criteria for an assay